ultral/ultral.github.io/it/200k_iac.md

 *A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class.*

-You shouldn not create Spaghetti Code inside your infrastructure code.
+You should not create a Spaghetti Code inside your infrastructure code.
 Your infrastructure should be made from simple predictable bricks.
 In other words, it might be a good idea to split immense Ansible playbook into independent Ansible roles.
 It will be easier to maintain.

 ### The Open-Closed Principle